Adam introduces this section on critical thinking

 - Video transcript

 Sara: So I did A-levels and we didn't do a lot of critical thinking.
 It was mostly just rote learning and you would kind of read and paraphrase it and then write it back in the exams.
-So in I think my first few assignments, that's what I did.
+So I think, my first few assignments, that's what I did.
 And the feedback that I got was, well, yes, you've said this, but you haven't evaluated it, you haven't applied any critical thinking.
 And then I reached out for more support because this was something that I knew was important, not only for that time, but then later on for my dissertation as well.
 And when I reached out, they directed me to Skills Hub.
 They gave me their own advice, and it really helped me to understand what critical thinking is so that I could implement it.

 The conclusions a writer has made, the reasons they have given for their conclusions and the assumptions that they have relied on all make up the writer’s argument, or line of reasoning.
 Once you can pinpoint this, it is time to start evaluating the argument’s effectiveness.